Table of Contents

 Rather than driving or taking public transport from point A to point B why not consider using a bicycle as your mode of transport?
 Most cities provide cheap bicycle rental with numerous drop off points or you can invest in your own set of wheels - just make sure you have a good quality lock and always wear a helmet.

 Meeting new people and socialising with your colleagues often includes drinking alcohol.
 Understandably you’ll want to make a big effort to make connections in your location but try to suggest other types of meetups such as going for coffee, hiking, the cinema or playing sports.
-Reducing the amount of alcohol, we take in can help you to feel happier and healthier as you settle into your new adventure.
+Cutting down on the amount of alcohol, you take in can help you to feel happier and healthier as you settle into your new adventure.

 Were you a member of a sports club or a gym at home?
 Try to seek out a similar community in your new location.
 Staying active is great for our health and joining a club or gym is a great way to make new friends too.
 Having friends and being around like minded will help to keep you motivated.